nya3jp/tast/docs/running_tests.md

 The name of the bundle to build, push, and run can be specified via the `-buildbundle` flag.
-If the bundle's source code is outside of the `tast-tests repository`, you will need to specify the repository's path using the `-testdir` flag.
+If the bundle's source code is outside of the `tast-tests repository`, you will need to specify the repository's path using the `-buildtestdir` flag.

 To rebuild a test bundle, the `tast` command needs its dependencies' source code to be available.
 This code is automatically checked out to `/usr/lib/gopath`